johbry17/DC-AirBnB-Data/README.md

 ### Note to Self
 - Run all cells in `data_processing.ipynb` to update the source data
-- Recheck plot annotations in `price_availability.js` after updates
+- Recheck plotPriceAvailability annotations in `plots.js` after updates
 - Review `schema.sql` and `neighbourhoods_dict` in `data_processing.ipynb`
 - Export updated `map_listings` and `price_availability` views to CSV for GitHub Pages
 - Leave Tableau as-is (June 2024)
-- Ensure no file >100MB is committed

 ### Errata
 The Flask / Django version of the price-availability chart has formatting issues.
 Be sure to toggle the allDCData filter correctly in `plotPriceAvailability()`.